-The Appellant contends that the SEIR failed to include a range of feasible alternatives, and that there is no supporting evidence that a 100 percent affordable project is infeasible.
-The Appellant argues that a 100 percent affordable City-owned project is still an alternative that should be given consideration.
-The Appellant specifically states that such an alternative of a smaller project with roughly the same amount of affordable housing would have reduced transit delay, air quality, and noise impacts.
+The appellant contends that the SEIR fails to include a range of feasible alternatives, and that there is no supporting evidence that a 100 percent affordable project is infeasible.
+The appellant argues that a 100 percent affordable City-owned project with fewer than 1,100 units and no market-rate units is an alternative that should be given consideration.
+The appellant specifically states that a smaller project alternative with roughly the same amount of affordable housing and no market-rate housing would have reduced transit delay, air quality, and noise impacts.

-The alternatives analysis is consistent with CEQA Guidelines section 15126.6.
-Pursuant CEQA Guidelines section 15126.6(a), an EIR is required to set forth alternatives necessary to permit a reasoned choice and shall be limited to alternatives that would avoid or substantially lessen any of the significant effects of the project.
+The SEIR alternatives analysis is consistent with CEQA Guidelines section 15126.6.
+Pursuant CEQA Guidelines section 15126.6(a), an EIR is required to set forth alternatives necessary to permit a reasoned choice and shall be limited to alternatives that would avoid or substantially lessen any of the significant physical effects of the project on the environment and that would meet most of the project sponsor's basic objectives.

 An EIR need not consider every conceivable alternative to a project but instead "must consider a reasonable range of potentially feasible alternatives that will foster informed decision making and public participation."
 (CEQA Guidelines section 15126.6(a).)
-An EIR, however, does not have to identify and analyze alternatives that would not meet most of the project sponsor's basic objectives, nor does it have to discuss every possible variant or permutation of alternatives, or alternatives that do not further reduce or eliminate significant impacts of the project.
+That is, an EIR does not have to identify and analyze alternatives that would not meet most of the project sponsor's basic objectives, nor does it have to discuss every possible variant or permutation of alternatives, or alternatives that do not further reduce or eliminate significant environmental impacts of the project.
 (Id.)
 Under the "rule of reason" governing the selection of the range of alternatives, the EIR is required "to set forth only those alternatives necessary to permit a reasoned choice."
 (CEQA Guidelines Section 15126.6(f).)
 CEQA generally describes "feasible" to mean the ability to be accomplished in a successful manner within a reasonable period of time, taking into account economic, environmental, social, technological, and legal factors.
 Site suitability, economic viability, availability of infrastructure, General Plan consistency, other plans or regulatory limitations, jurisdictional boundaries, and the ability of the proponent to attain site control may also be taken into consideration when assessing the feasibility of alternatives (CEQA Guidelines section 15126.6(f)(1)).

 The analysis presented in Chapter 6 of the SEIR represents a reasonable range of alternatives and complies with the CEQA Guidelines.
-The main purpose of presenting a range of alternatives to a proposed project is to focus on alternatives that are capable of reducing or eliminating any significant effects of the proposed project identified in an EIR (CEQA Guidelines section 15126.6(b)).
-The SEIR identifies and analyzes four alternatives to the project, including: (1) the CEQA-required No Project Alternative; (2) the Reduced Density Alternative; (3) the San Ramon Way Passenger Vehicle Access; and (4) the Six-Year Construction Schedule Alternative.
-The alternatives selection process consisted of several steps and described in the SEIR on pp. 6-3 to 6-7 as follows:
+The main purpose of presenting a range of alternatives to a proposed project is to focus on alternatives that are capable of reducing or eliminating any significant environmental effects of the proposed project identified in an EIR (CEQA Guidelines section 15126.6(b)), not to focus on other issues such as potential socioeconomic effects.
+The SEIR identifies and analyzes four alternatives to the project: (1) the CEQA-required No Project Alternative; (2) the Reduced Density Alternative of 800 units; (3) the San Ramon Way Passenger Vehicle Access; and (4) the Six-Year Construction Schedule Alternative.
+The alternatives selection process consisted of several steps, consistent with CEQA, and described in the SEIR on pp. 6-3 to 6-7 as follows: